 Eagleton-NJPRO Business and Policy Undergraduate Research Award

-This endowed award was established at the Eagleton through the generosity of the New Jersey Policy Research Organization (NJ PRO) Foundation, Inc. to support Rutgers sophomore, junior and senior students to conduct research focused on how state or federal politics and public policy impact New Jersey’s business community.
+This endowed paid research award was established at Eagleton through the generosity of the New Jersey Policy Research Organization (NJ PRO) Foundation, Inc. to support students in conducting research focused on how state or federal politics and public policy impact New Jersey’s business community.
 Open to sophomores, juniors and seniors from Rutgers New Brunswick, Newark, and Camden campus locations who are Eagleton undergraduate associates, interns or affiliates.
 Rutgers Business School students may also be considered at Eagleton’s discretion.
-Awards will start September 2022.
 Please contact Sarah Kozak for details.

 NEW Leadership®